* 2019 conference grants have been disbursed. Applications for grants are closed.

-NOTE: This information is from the 2017 Conference site.
-Updates will be added shortly.
+This information below is from the 2017 Conference site.

 We are aware that some delegates may have financial restrictions if they are travelling from a low income country or are not members of universities.
 We are looking into possible sources of funding for such circumstances so please do continue to check this page.
 If you would like to offer any assistance or know of any funding sources please contact us.

 The resources below may also offer some guidance in finding financial assistance.